BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    layout = "full-width"
 %}

+**Fedimint** and **Cashu** are two unqiue bitcoin-backed ecash protocols.
+They differ in their approach to trust and governance.

+Fedimint operates through a federated model where a group of trusted entities (called "guardians") manage funds collectively.

+Cashu lets users run and operate their own solo mints or place trust in a solo mint they choose to use.

 ---

 ### [Cashu]({{ '/guide/how-it-works/ecash/cashu/' | relative_url }})

- Learn about Cashu’s approach to ecash with independent mints, integrated with the Lightning Network.
+ Learn about Cashu's approach to bitcoin-backed ecash through the use of solo mints.

 ---

 ### [Fedimint]({{ '/guide/how-it-works/ecash/fedimint' | relative_url }})

-Understand Fedimint's federated model, which decentralizes trust by involving multiple parties in ecash operations.
+Learn about Fedimint's federated model, which decentralizes trust by involving multiple parties through the use of multi-sig.

 ---
 {% include picture.html